Srekel/the-debuginator/README.md

     a public domain declaration is not recognized, you are granted a license to freely use, modify, and redistribute them in any way you choose.

+Note that this does **NOT** include any folders that has LICENSE or README files that specifies their own license.
+They retain their own licenses.